wlach/wrla.ch/ARCHITECTURE.md

 actor.
 Explicitly redacted posts become static `Tombstone` objects.

 The Worker owns the private key as the `ACTIVITYPUB_PRIVATE_KEY` secret.
-D1 stores followers, observed post state, replies, likes and shares, queued deliveries, retries, and the destinations that successfully received each post.
+D1 stores followers, observed post state, replies, likes and shares, quote authorizations, queued deliveries, retries, and the destinations that successfully received each post.
 Pydantic models validate remote JSON, manifest data, Notes, and multi-column database results at their boundaries.

 All global fetches use Cloudflare's strictly-public routing.
 Remote URLs must use HTTPS and cannot name localhost or a literal non-public IP address.
 Actor